-If the relay control mode is On/Off Set Point, or Time Proportional: The relay input assignment choices will be any of the sensor inputs, any of the optional analog inputs and any temperature input.
+If the relay control mode is On/Off Set Point, or Time Proportional: The relay input assignment choices will be any of the sensor inputs, and any of the optional analog inputs.
 Any number of relays may be assigned to the same input.